Standalone UNIX scanning

-- Click the OS link corresponding to the host for which you are creating the scanning file.
+- Click the OS link that corresponds to the host for which you are creating the scanning file.

 The commands for the OS are displayed.
 The following example illustrates creating a scanner file using the Linux OS.

-- Click Download host script (named Linux.sh, in this example) and save the file to the local computer as an executable.
+- Click the Download host script link, in this example, linux.sh, highlighted, and save the file to the local computer as an executable.

 Copy the file to the remote host.

 In the following example, the SCP utility is used to copy the files between the local host